gt-cec/tmm-hri/README.md

 - (If generating your own simulation) VirtualHome, place in your project workspace, following the instructions on their GitHub
 - PyTorch
-- MMPose
+- MMPose (and by extension, MMEngine and MMCV)
 - OWLv2
 - SAM2
 - numpy (at the time of writing, SAM2/PyTorch required numpy<2, we used 1.26.1)

 If you run into issues while installing these models, check the cross compatability of your PyTorch and Python versions.
 That caused us a lot of headaches.

+#### Mamba Environment

+Because a recent update of setuptools broke many packages with Python 3.12+, we use Python 3.11 for this project.
+Therefore we recommend using a mamba environment as Python 3.11 is a few years old at this point.

+`mamba env create -n tmm-hri python=3.11`

+`mamba activate tmm-hri`

+Then, install the usual suite:

+`mamba install numpy==1.26.4 matplotlib opencv easydict transformers`

 #### Detection Stack (OWL2 + SAM2)

 We are using OWLv2 for object detection, and SAM2 for object segmentation.
 OWLv2 allows for open vocabulary object detection which is useful for a household environment and outputs bounding boxes for the objects.
 SAM2 does not take in a class, only bounding boxes or known points/paths, returning the likely intended segmentation.
 From our test cases this pipeline of open vocab detection -> bounding boxes -> segmentation works very well.

 Install OWLv2 and SAM2 using their GitHub guides.
-We used a conda environment and Python 3.11, as some libraries did not support Python>3.11 at this time (Fall 2024).
+Again, we used a mamba environment and Python 3.11 as some libraries did not support Python>3.11 at this time (Fall 2024).
+Alternatively, if you are using a Mamba environment you can install SAM2 from the `conda-forge` repository:

+`mamba install conda-forge::sam-2`

 If you are using CUDA, remember to set the CUDA environment variables in your `.bashrc`:
 ```